danfuzz/samizdat/doc/parsing-in-samizdat.md

 set can be combined for convenience, e.g. `[|"x" "y"|]` and `[|"xy"|]` are equivalent.

-To match any non-terminal excluding items from a particular set, precede the set with a complement (`~`).
+To match any non-terminal other than items from a particular set, precede the set with a complement (`~`).
 Note that there is a difference between a complemented set, which can consume one input value, and a lookahead failure of a set (`!&[| ... |]`, see below), which never consumes input.